wait-wro/uew-azure-how-to/azure-instruction.md

 6. Click on **Create**, and you will see something like this:
 8. Next download the private key and create the machine.
 9. Congratulations!
 You have successfully created a resource in the Azure portal.

+For further information about Azure for students, refer to [Azure for Students FAQ](https://learn.microsoft.com/pl-pl/azure/education-hub/azure-dev-tools-teaching/program-faq#azure-for-students)